 In a pediatric emergency department, imaging technologies and surgical centers are equipped with child-sized tools.
 And when you consider how many sizes kids come in, from birth to 21, that's a lot of sizes.

 The same thing is true for medications, including sedatives.
 Having a pediatric emergency medical team is an added layer of safety for your child.
 And comfort for you.

 Our support staff understands kids and families.
-Child Life specialists are help ease a child's fears Cook Children's Social Services team can help you navigate everything from your child's ongoing health care needs to physical, emotional and financial stress.
+Child Life specialists are available to help ease a child's fears.
+Cook Children's Social Services team can help you navigate everything from your child's ongoing health care needs to physical, emotional and financial stress.